By Madeline Bocaro ©

 Diamond Dogs and David Live (both in 1974) were also dynaflex records.

 Between mid to late 1974 and January-February 1975 RCA singles had a light grey label.
 The tint varied before they settled upon tan.
 This was also when they phased out dynaflexand thickened the vinyl gram count (which was thicker than pre-dynaflex).

-From 1975 through 1976 the RCA label was light brown/pale gold. .
+From 1975 through 1976 some RCA labels were still orange, but gradually they became light brown/pale gold.
+The reissue labels look the same, but they just say ‘Bowie’, omitting ‘David’.
 Bowie’s Young Americans was first issued on the RCA orange label but was quickly reissued on the tan label.
 Sometime in 1976 the RCA label became black again with Nipper (RCA’s dog with gramophone mascot/logo) located in the upper right.
 Some black labels still carried the dynaflex trademark even though the records were pressed on thicker vinyl.
 Low, “Heroes”, Stage and Lodger all have black labels.
 The disc for “Heroes” is much thicker than the others.

 Station to Station (1976) was the first tan RCA Bowie album to not have an orange label equivalent.
 Second pressings of earlier albums with tan labels were made in 1976.